 2. Precision with complex designs

-The techniques used within plastic injection molding make it possible to create complex designs and add large number of details to the parts.
+The techniques used within plastic injection molding make it possible to create complex designs and add a large number of details to the parts.
 Since the injection molds are subjected to high pressure, the plastics get pressed harder which makes it possible to create complex designs.

 This makes it possible to create intricate design features within plastic parts to a complete precision level which is completely impossible with conventional molding machines.